About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 Store Cool, Use Fresh

 Refrigerate pre-poured plates and unused liquid culture broth.
-Keep grain bags at cool room temperature, away from direct sunlight.
+Keep grain and bulk substrate bags at cool room temperature, away from direct sunlight.
 Use sterilized media within its shelf window for the best colonization speed.

 Inspect Before Opening